-All tours are conducted in spacious minibuses and led by experienced guides.
+All tours are conducted in spacious minibusses and led by experienced guides.
 This combo thus promises to be as comfortable and personal as possible.

 Make the most of your four days in Iceland, and save money while doing so.
 Check availability by choosing a date.

 You will take the first tour on day one.
 You will be picked up from Reykjavík early and whisked to the Snæfellsnes Peninsula.
-The landscapes and features of this 90 kilometre stretch of coast are very diverse, and you will see stretches of lava fields, amazing waterfalls, quaint villages and a majestic glacier.
+The landscapes and features of this 56-mile (90-kilometer) stretch of coast are very diverse, and you will see stretches of lava fields, amazing waterfalls, quaint villages, and a majestic glacier.

-You will get to visit Mount Kirkjufell, a dramatic, unusual peak that is a favourite amongst photographers; besides it sits a quaint waterfall called Kirkjufellsfoss.
+You will get to visit Mount Kirkjufell, a dramatic, unusual peak that is a favorite amongst photographers.
+Beside it sits a quaint waterfall called Kirkjufellsfoss.
 The black sand beach of Djúpalónssandur is also on your checklist, a beautiful place where you can see how you would have fared as a fisherman of old against the historic lifting stones.
 The dramatic volcanic rock pinnacles of Lóndrangar will also be visited.

 Once Snæfellsnes is fully explored, you will return to Reykjavík for the night.
 Please note that accommodations in Reykjavík are not included with this tour combo.

 Today, you will start your second tour, this time along the South Coast.
 You will be picked up early as there are many features to see.